mbratch/TaskJockey/README.md

 # TaskJockey
 ## Overview
 The `TaskJockey` library for Arduino or other base-level loop systems is a light-weight, cooperative task manager that encapsulates the method of tracking timed task iterations using `millis()` (or other function that returns milliseconds since startup) in your `loop()` function.
-The idea is to instantiate the task juggler, add tasks (functions) that you want to call periodically at various periods, then just call the task juggler in every call to `loop()` to run your tasks rather than handling the tasks individually with their own timing variables and delays.
+The idea is to instantiate the task jockey, add tasks (functions) that you want to call periodically at various periods, then just call the task jockey in every call to `loop()` to run your tasks rather than handling the tasks individually with their own timing variables and delays.

 Using `TaskJockey`, you can:
 * Configure a task to run periodically and indefinitely, and include a pointer to static or global data
 * Configure a task to run periodically but for a limited number of times or just once at a period of time in the future
-* Chain a sequence of tasks to execute at prescribed intervals, one after the other, and run that chain periodically (achieved by allowing juggled tasks to add tasks)
+* Chain a sequence of tasks to execute at prescribed intervals, one after the other, and run that chain periodically (achieved by allowing tasks to add other tasks)

 `TaskJockey` is useful for multiple tasks that are timed to run periodically with a granularity of milliseconds (_e.g._, you want to run a particular task every 2ms, or 125ms, or 5s).
 It is not designed to handle short cycles of periodic execution less than that.
 The tasks themselves are each expected to execute in less than 1ms on each call.